 Automation and Scripting

-Why automate simulations?
+1. Why automate simulations?

 Once a device structure has been set up, the natural next step is often to ask questions such as: “What happens to my solar cell efficiency if I change the mobility of the active layer?” or “How does the emission wavelength of my laser shift if I vary the thickness of the quantum well?”
-Answering these questions requires systematically changing one or more material parameters over a range of values and then analyzing the resulting data.
-Doing this manually is slow, error-prone, and not scalable.
-Automation provides a faster and more reliable way to explore design spaces and gain insight into device physics.
+Answering these questions requires systematically changing one or more material or device parameters over a range of values and analysing the resulting data.
+Automation is equally important for fitting and parameter extraction.
+In many cases, the model is fitted to experimental measurements—such as a measured J–V curve—in order to extract physically meaningful parameters (for example mobilities, recombination rates, or contact properties).
+Performing such fits manually is slow, error-prone, and difficult to reproduce.

-Methods of automation
+2. Examples of automation

 OghmaNano offers several approaches to automating simulations, depending on your level of coding experience and the complexity of the task: